vmware-archive/vsphere-storage-for-docker/jekyll-docs/faq.md

 ## General

+### Where do I get the binaries?
+What about the source?
+Please look at [GitHub Releases](https://github.com/vmware/docker-volume-vsphere/releases) for binaries.
+Github releases allow downloading of source for a release in addition to git clone.

 ### How to install and use the driver?
 Please see README.md in the for the release by clicking on the tag for the release.
 Example: [README](https://github.com/vmware/docker-volume-vsphere/tree/0.1.0.tp.2)